Geology of the Right Stepover Region Between the Rodgers Creek, Healdsburg and Maacama Faults

 Mt.
 Burdell in the distance.

-We paused near the trench site for lunch and a brief presentation by Eric Ford, (SF State graduate student) on his mapping of the Burdell Mountain Volcanics (13.6 – 11.1 Ma) and Burdell Mountain fault zone, about six miles to the southwest.
-(Rick will lead a NCGS field trip there in November.)
+We paused near the trench site for lunch and a brief presentation by Eric Ford (SF State graduate student) on his mapping of the Burdell Mountain Volcanics (13.6–11.1 Ma) and Burdell Mountain fault zone, about six miles to the southwest.
+[Rick was to lead an NCGS field trip there in November.]
 We were joined during lunch by the ranch owners, a pleasant and accommodating couple who accompanied us to the next several stops.
 These took us south into the trough between the Rodgers Creek and Tolay faults, where we saw an outcrop of Donnell Ranch Volcanics, 10.64 to 9.28 (8.52?)
 Ma, and discussed the complex faulting in this vicinity that includes east-vergent thrusting of Donnell Ranch Volcanics over Petaluma Formation.
 Recent major excavations at the Sears Point Raceway provided ephemeral exposures of a zone over 2,000 feet wide of intensely sheared Petaluma Formation and Franciscan rocks where the Tolay fault has been mapped.
 The Sears Point “anticline”, a knob of Franciscan west of the Tolay fault, is now seen as a diapiric uplift, intermittently raised in late Miocene and subsequently.
 West of this uplifted knob, beneath the Petaluma River marshes and the Petaluma Valley, an inactive fault located chiefly by gravity data and called the Petaluma Valley fault, is believed to be the ancestral northern extension of the Hayward fault.
 Our final stop, just north of Highway 121, was a rhyolite outcrop just east of the Rodgers Creek fault, at about 8 Ma the oldest known part of the Sonoma Volcanics.

 Dave Wagner leading discussions at the overview.